mskmei/MIDTERM-PROJECT-CV-2022Spring/FasterRCNN/README.md

 The default model is our pretrained model **model_data/resnet50_faster.pth** with the Resnet50 as the backbone.

 ## Predict
+Also, before predicting, change the root_path in predict.py.
 You can use the image **FasterRCNN/img/street.jpg** to have a look of your trained model using
 ```bash
 python predict.py --weights --path-to/your trained model --img --path-to/FasterRCNN/img/street.jpg